dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 There are two different ways one can register a tracked entity instance under an organisation unit.
 The first way, is to register a tracked entity instance without enrolling it to a tracker program.
-The second option, is to register a tracked entity instance and enroll it.
+The second option, is to register a tracked entity instance with program and enroll it.

 ### Without a program enrollment